judaicalink/judaicalink-loader/generators/Datasets/Persons_DBPedia/README.md

 After generating other datasets for JudaicaLink, we realized that the attributes' formats are not unified and consistent among all datasets.
 To resolve this issue we had to make some modifications in the above mentioned files to adapt our data to the other datasets.
 The files generated_person_dbpedia_modified.ttl and generated_person_dbpedia_modified_gnd.ttl were generated using the person_generator_DBPedia_modify.py and person_generator_DBPedia_modify_gnd.py scripts respectively.
 In the first file the prefLabel is generated based on the other dataset’s formats.
 And in the second generated file the gndid of the persons are integrated into the dataset using the persons-gndid.ttl file.

+Then the generated_person_dbpedia_modified_gnd.ttl file was used to extract further information about each person from GND when available, such as date and location of birth and death and altlabels.
+For this purpose the generated_persons-DBPedia-enrich.py script was used and the final file with all information is generated_persons_DBPedia_enriched_02.ttl (the generated_persons_DBPedia_enriched_01.ttl is an intermediate output file which is then used for creating the final file).

 All the generated files are in the output folder and the scripts are in scripts folder.